DevOps-Represent/DevOpsTesting101/2-2-DeployEC2Template.md

 ![WordPress][images/2-2-EC2/wordpresshomepage.jpg]

-## Logging in
+## 15.)
+Logging in

 ### Log into WordPress

+On the WordPress home page, select "Log In".

+Your username will be **user**.

 Finding your WordPress password:

 https://docs.bitnami.com/aws/faq/get-started/find-credentials/

-Your username will be 'user'
+**Note:** This log file reading can be a bit tricky and the log file contents are not always displayed at first.
+The trick is to keep trying, and we have found eventually the log file does display the content.

+Once you find your password in the log file, we discovered you *have* to right-click and Copy this password.
+Pressing Ctrl-C or Cmd-C, somehow doesn't work.

 Once you have found your credentials, try logging in.
-This should work.
+This should work and you will see this page:

+![WordPress][images/2-2-EC2/wordpresshomepage.jpg]

 ### Login to your instance